Director, Internet of Water

-Peter Colohan is the Executive Director of the Internet of Water, a project based at Duke University’s Nicholas Institute for Environmental Policy Solutions.
+Peter Colohan is the Director of the Internet of Water initiative at the Lincoln Institute of Land Policy’s Center for Geospatial Solutions.

 Peter comes to the IoW after nearly a decade of Federal service with the National Oceanic and Atmospheric Administration (NOAA).
 At NOAA, Peter was a key advocate for the development of the National Water Model and the creation of the NOAA Water Initiative.
 He also served as a Federal Coordinating Lead Author for the Water Chapter of the Fourth National Climate Assessment, published in November 2018.
 Peter was an enthusiastic participant in the 2017 Aspen Dialogue Series on Water Data, co-led by the Nicholas Institute, which led to the creation of the Internet of Water.